|🗓️ What Does Proration Mean in Real Estate? 🗓️

 - 💵 Mortgage interest

-While prorated fees are a normal closing cost, they can add up fast.
-If you're selling a house and are looking to save money on closing costs, we recommend our friends at Clever Real Estate — a free service that matches you with hand-picked, pre-vetted local agents from top-rated brokerages such as Keller Williams, RE/MAX, and Coldwell Banker.
+While real estate prorations are a normal closing cost, they can add up fast.
+If you’re selling a house and are looking to save money on closing costs, we recommend our friends at Clever Real Estate — a free service that matches you with hand-picked, pre-vetted local agents from top-rated brokerages such as Keller Williams, RE/MAX, and Coldwell Banker.

 With 1,600+ reviews on Trustpilot, Clever has a 4.9 out of 5 rating and has helped thousands of families save.
-Home sellers who find an agent through Clever pay just 1% in listing fees and save an average of $9,000.
-And home buyers can get up to 0.5% cash back after closing in most states!
+Home sellers who find an agent through Clever pay just 1.5% in listing fees and save an average of $7,000.
+And home buyers can get cash back after closing in most states!

-Paying Prorated Costs in Advance vs. in Arrears
+Paying Real Estate Proration Costs in Advance vs. in Arrears

 Prorated or not, some real estate expenses are prepaid in advance and some are paid in arrears (meaning “after the fact”).
 Here are a couple of examples: